 CHALKED PAINT: Delivers Classic Looks, Enduring Beauty & Terrific Distressing

 Want to create an attractive, distressed finish on furniture and interior woodwork?
 Chalked paint is one of the most effective specialty finishes you can apply to create this effect, in part because its colour pallet takes you back at least a century.
 But there’s more of an advantage than just colour, as you’ll see.
-Start by watching the video below, then get more details in the article.
+Start by watching the video above, then get more details in the article.

 • Reading Time = 4 minutes